kafkas/firewalk/packages/admin/docs/API.md

 ### .withConfig(config)

-Applies a the specified config values to the traverser.
+Applies the specified config values to the traverser.

 #### Arguments